 For the test, your first name, last name, and date of birth presented on your identification must match the information presented on your admission ticket.

 To make a correction, you will need to complete and sign a Biographical Information Changes form (PDF).
 Please note that corrections to the file must contain your signature and all requests must also include a copy of your ID for verification purposes.
 Requests received without a copy of your ID will not be processed.
-You may scan and email your request to LSACbio@LSAC.org, or send it by fax to 215.968.1119.
+You may scan and email your request to LSACbio@LSAC.org.

 What if I do not have a Social Security number on file?